apace100/origins-docs/docs/types/entity_action_types/revoke_power.md

 }
 ```

-This example will revoke the `origins:elytra` power that's from the `origins:elytrian` source from the entity.
+This example will revoke the `origins:elytra` power from the `origins:elytrian` source from the entity.